Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Wave-Wave interactions in the scale separated limit

 \subsubsection{An Ensemble Path Transport Equation}

-In what follows we derive a {\it diffusive} approximation to the action balance (\ref{TransportEquation}) by generalizing an approach found in \cite{SnazarNonlocal1}.
-There are strong parallels here to the discussion of \cite{Taylor}: It is a simple step to substitute $\p$ for the Lagrangian particle position and obtain a quantitative approach for discussing the migration and dispersion of wave packets in the spectral domain following ray trajectories.
-There is a fundamental difference with both, however, as we account for a mean drift to higher wavenumber.
-This mean drift is the ray path representation of downscale transport that coincides with a stationary spectrum (ala' \cite{ZLF}) and the reference to a mean drift implies {\em relative} dispersion (e.g. \cite{bennett1984relative}) rather than the issue of {\em absolute} dispersion addressed in \cite{Taylor}.
+In what follows we derive a combined advective-diffusive transport equation for the action balance (\ref{TransportEquation}) by generalizing an approach found in \cite{SnazarNonlocal1}.
+There are strong parallels here to the discussion of \cite{Taylor} that appear in the appendix of \cite{MB77}: The illuminating analogy with particle dispersion in \cite{Taylor} is to substitute wavenumber $\p$ for the Lagrangian particle position $\r$ and obtain a quantitative approach for discussing the migration and dispersion of wave packets in the spectral domain following ray trajectories.
+Having said this, it should be intuitively obvious that, since particle dispersion in $\r$ has little to do with resonance, neither should the issue of dispersion of $\p$ in phase space be intrinsically tied to resonance!
+Yet, an emphasis on the resonant paradigm is the interpretive context pursued in \citep{MB77, SnazarNonlocal1}.
+A second key departure is that our motivation stems from the fact that the GM76 spectrum is a no-flux solution to the Fokker-Planck equation (\ref{KurtsFavoriteEqn}).
+We acknowledge the oceanographic literature in this regard and so are focused upon the issue of a mean drift of wave packets to high wavenumber that is accessible in ray-tracing simulations \citep[e.g.][]{HWF} but not explicitly represented in (\ref{KurtsFavoriteEqn}).
+To underscore the distinction, the existence of a mean drift implies {\em relative} dispersion (e.g. \cite{bennett1984relative}) rather than the issue of {\em absolute} dispersion addressed in \cite{Taylor}.

+The very first step in our derivation is to specify a wave-packet ensemble mean drift and departures from the mean drift.
+This decomposition is an improvement on the arguments presented in \cite{MB77} and \cite{SnazarNonlocal1}.
+Our limited knowledge of the ray literature does not permit us from commenting on the originality of our interpretation.
+It is, however, crucial in understanding intrinsic differences between the kinetic equation and ray theory.
+Given the nature of our understanding, the issue assuredly carries over to other physical problems such as the interaction of near-inertial waves with lower frequency flows, \cite[e.g.][]{YBJ, kafiabad2019diffusion, Dong2020frequency} surface gravity wave interaction with lower frequency flows \citep{boas2020directional} and Rossby wave - Rossby wave interactions \cite{nazarenko2011wave}.